revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In the above code values are not passed the parameter values.It will throwing an TypeError: add() missing 1 required positional argument: 'b'.
+- In the above code, values are not passed the parameter values.
+It will throw an TypeError: add() missing 1 required positional argument: 'b'.

 ```python
 class samp: